apyrros/auto_followup/README.md

 This Python script processes radiology reports to determine the need for a follow-up exam.
 It reads a given input CSV file containing radiology reports, runs each report through a Large Language Model (LLM) to summarize the findings, and outputs the results to a new CSV file.
 This process includes assessing whether a follow-up exam is recommended based on the summarized findings.

 ## Installation
-To run this script, you need Python installed on your machine along with several dependencies.
+To run this script, you need ollama and Python installed on your machine along with several dependencies.
 The script has been tested on Python 3.8+.

 First, ensure you have Python installed.
 Then, install the required packages using pip: